closeio/making.close.com/_posts/2022-09-06-caa-records/index.md

 ## What are CAA resource records?

-In a nutshell it is a standard that is described in the following [RFC 8659](https://www.rfc-editor.org/rfc/rfc8659) that allows a DNS domain name holder to add Certificates Authorities (CA) that are authorized to issue a TLS certificate for the given domain name.
+In a nutshell it is a standard that is described in the following [RFC 8659](https://www.rfc-editor.org/rfc/rfc8659) that allows a DNS domain name holder to specify which Certificate Authorities (CA) are authorized to issue a TLS certificate for the given domain name.

 Basically speaking you add a CAA records that indicates who is allowed to issue a TLS certificate for your domain.
 For example if you use Let's Encrypt so you add CAA records for the domain that says, Lets Encrypt is allowed to issue certificates for that domain.
 If another CA is going to issue a certificate for the domain name, the certificates will not be issued.
 It is simple to implement and it adds some security.
 We should definitely consider adding it and reduce the risk of CA breaches.